Pursuit of biomarkers of brain diseases: Beyond cohort comparisons: Introduction

 Advances in AI/ML methods have brought fresh hope to define better biomarkers of brain diseases.
 At the same time, numerous online repositories now provide different measures of the brain from healthy controls and patients with a specific diagnosis [e.g. OpenNeuro (a large bank of public datasets including different brain diseases, \url{https://openneuro.org/}), Enhancing Neuro Imaging Genetics through Meta-Analysis (ENIGMA, \url{https://enigma.ini.usc.edu/}), the Alzheimer’s Disease Neuroimaging Initiative (ADNI, \url{https://adni.loni.usc.edu/}), the Parkinson’s Progression Markers Initiative (PPMI, \url{https://www.ppmi-info.org/}), the Autism Brain Imaging Data Exchange (ABIDE, \url{https://fcon\_1000.projects.nitrc.org/indi/abide/}), and SchizConnect (a portal for data on schizophrenia, \url{https://schizconnect.org/})] (also see \citep{sandstrom2022recommendations,eickhoff2016sharing}).
 However, so far AI methods have rarely reached a classification accuracy useful for clinical practice and more crucial, AI models have severe reliability issues \cite{grote2024foundation}.
-In this comment, we provide possible explanations of why our current approach to search for biomarkers is inherently flawed.
+In this comment, we provide possible explanations of why our current approach to search for biomarkers is inherently flawed and then a way forward based on interpretable data analysis.